Fragments

 );

-When embedding a fragment with variables, pass the values through the first argument:
+When spreading a fragment with variables, pass the values through the first argument:

 // Parent operation with its own variable